Musk to address Twitter employees for 1st time this week

 Musk reached a deal to acquire Twitter in April, but he has clashed with the company repeatedly since then over the number of bots, or fake accounts, that exist on the social media platform.
 Musk said he was putting the deal on hold on May 13, saying he needed more data from the company about those bot accounts.

-It as not clear if this week’s meeting means that the two sides have come closer together on resolving those issue.
+It’s not clear if this week’s meeting means that the two sides have come closer together on resolving those issues.
 Shares of Twitter have been trading well below the $54.20 per share that Musk has offered amid on Wall Street that the deal will be consummated.

 Shares of Twitter Inc. rose almost 3% before the opening bell Tuesday to $38.02.